asciamanna/asciamanna.github.io/_posts/2014-04-05-self-documenting-code-and-meaningful-comments.md

 code should avoid method headers entirely (whether it be for public or private methods).

+###Noise
+There are some comments that just restate the name of the method, variable or property.
+If they aren't identical then they are just rephrasing the names.
+I tend to categorize these with the method header comments as they tend to make reading the code much harder by having lots of these comments interspersed with executable code.
+These comments are the easiest to get rid of.
+Simply delete them and move on and watch the size of your classes shrink.

 ###Commented out code
 Commenting out code is fine when testing but it shouldn't be committed.
 Again, let the VCS control the history of the source code